-Storebrand Livsforsikring has climate risk linked to investments and insurance obligations.
+Storebrand Livsforsikring is exposed to climate risk linked to business operations, investments, and insurance obligations.
 Both physical climate changes and the transition to low emission have effect.
 In the short and medium term, the transition risk is the greatest.
-Storebrand Livsforsikring can be negatively affected if the Norwegian economy and the oil industry weakens.
-This can lead to lower growth in pension premiums and higher disability risk.
-The risk is somewhat balance because the investments are underweighted the fossil sector and overweighted solution companies.
-For the investments, the effect of climate risk is hard to separate from other events which affects the financial markets development.
+A quick transition to a low emission society can hurt the Norwegian economy in general, and the fossil fuel industry especially.
+This can lead to higher disability rates and lower interest rates, which increases insurance liabilities.
+For investments, the effect of climate risk is hard to separate from other events which affects the financial markets development, but physical climate changes can in general cause lower economic growth and returns in the long term.

-Climate risk and opportunities are furthered explained in the 2020 Annual Report for Storebrand ASA, page 68-71.
-C.7 ANY OTHER INFORMATION Information regarding the risk situation can also be found in the Storebrand Livsforsikring 2020 Annual Report, particularly the risk chapters and Notes 4-10.
+Climate risk and opportunities are furthered explained in the 2021 Annual Report for Storebrand ASA, page 22-32.
+C.7 ANY OTHER INFORMATION Information regarding the risk situation can also be found in the Storebrand Livsforsikring 2021 Annual Report, particularly the risk chapters and Notes 5-12.